YukeHuang123/JavaGame/Activity-1-User-Stories.md

 * As a developer, I want to be able to implement the inventory system so that the player can interact with it.
 * As a developer, I want to be able to implement the item system so that the player can pick up and use items.
 * As a developer, I want to be able to implement the item drop system so that the player can drop items.

+## Additional Features

+### Sneaking

+#### User Stories
+* As a player, I want to be able to sneak so that I can avoid enemies by being quiet.
+* As a player, I want to be able to see the enemies' vision so that I can avoid being seen.

+* As a developer, I want to be able to implement the sneaking system so that the player can avoid enemies.
+* As a developer, I want to be able to implement the enemies' vision system so that the player can avoid being seen.
+* As a developer, I want to be able to implement the enemies' hearing system so that the player can avoid being heard.

+#### Estimated Time: 2 days